sgsutcliffe/Wastewater_Analysis_Pipeline/README.md

 You'll need Singularity Version 3 or greater installed and root permissions

-The list of dependencies will be included in Frey
+The list of dependencies will be included in Freyja

 ```shell